-This article will focus on our proposed cloud architecture, highlighting our philosophy, key technology decisions, and positioning.
+This article will focus on my proposed cloud architecture, highlighting my philosophy, key technology decisions and positioning.

 LEGO = AWS: Like LEGO, AWS is the most popular, with the largest eco-system, highest-rate of innovation and customer engagement.
 AWS is incredibly versatile, with thousands of services that can be connected to create/support a wide range of solutions.
 Similar to LEGO, AWS has a strong focus on the eco-system (via its API-Centric strategy), therefore, services tend to target technology-centric customers with software engineering expertise.